 Bay City Rulers

 In 1741, the Hudson’s Bay Company replaced its initial log fort with one built of stone, the Prince of Wales Fort, in recognition of the growing hostility between the French and English.
 This fort was overtaken by a French force in 1782 and burned to the ground.
 Soon after, a new fort was built farther upriver.

-As the fur trade eventually declined in the area, a new means of trade was envisioned by backers of a rail line to be built from Winnipeg in the south, up to Churchill in the north.
+As the fur trade eventually declined in the area, a new means of trade was envisioned by backers of a rail line to be built from Winnipeg in the south up to Churchill in the north.
 This railroad would enable grain and other agricultural products to be transported from the southern prairies to the port at Churchill, in reality the closest seaport in the region.
-The Hudson Bay Railway was completed in 1930, and stretched for 1180 miles (1900 kilometers) from south to north.
-To this day, the railroad remains the only overland way to reach Churchill; there are no roads to the town, although an airport now exists to bring visitors to the area by air.
+The Hudson Bay Railway was completed in 1930, and stretched for 1,180 miles (1,900 kilometers) from south to north.
+To this day, the railroad remains the only overland way to reach Churchill; there are no roads to the town, but an airport now exists to bring visitors to the area by air.